- Transfer Money

 However, your outbound overseas payments to suppliers, employees, etc., are more complicated.
 Your payments run a gauntlet of verification, foreign exchange filters, and compliance checks, which slow everything down and add additional costs of doing business.

 You can either run that gauntlet on your own, or you can use a third-party payment platform to automate and expedite your cross-border payments.
-The international payment process includes the following basic steps:
+The international payments process includes the following basic steps:

 Then there is the added complication of how different countries identify their banks and what additional information they need in regard to members’ accounts.
 For example, in the US, the payer needs to know the receiver’s bank routing number as well as the account number.
 Most of Europe, on the other hand, requires just a single international bank account number.